trypear/pearai-documentation/docs/codebase-context.md

 ## Ignore files during indexing

-PearAI respects `.gitignore` files in order to determine which files should not be indexed.
+Files/paths within `.gitignore` will not be indexed.
+If you want to ignore a file that you don't want in .`.gitignore`, you can create a new file called `.pearaiignore` and include them there.

 If you want to see exactly what files PearAI has indexed, the metadata is stored in `~/.pearai/index/index.sqlite`.
 You can use a tool like [DB Browser for SQLite](https://sqlitebrowser.org/) to view the `tag_catalog` table within this file.